cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 ## Show time

 This time we want to use a PostGreSQL instance.
-I'm going to use Docker, but use your favorite approach.
+I'm going to use Docker, but can use your favorite approach.
 With Docker, I start my instance as follows:

 ```bash
 docker run --name some-postgres -e POSTGRES_USER=user \